Kingsley Ben-Adir

-Kingsley Ben-Adir (born 28 February 1986) is a British actor.
-He has performed in several plays in London theatres.
-He played pathologist Marcus Summer in ITV's detective drama Vera and private detective Karim Washington on the second season of the Netflix series The OA.
-From 2017 to 2019, he appeared in series four and five of the BBC One television series Peaky Blinders.
-In 2020, he starred as Malcolm X in the Amazon Studios film One Night in Miami...
-(2020).
+Kingsley Ben-Adir (born 20 November 1986) is a British actor.
+His credits include playing pathologist Marcus Summer in ITV's Vera (2014–2018), private detective Karim Washington on Netflix's The OA (2019), Colonel Ben Younger in the BBC drama Peaky Blinders (2017–2019), and Gravik in the superhero miniseries Secret Invasion (2023).

+He starred as Malcolm X in the Amazon Studios film One Night in Miami...
+(2020), for which he won the Gotham Independent Film Award for Breakthrough Performer, and as Bob Marley in Bob Marley: One Love (2024).

 Early life and education

-Ben-Adir was born in Gospel Oak, London, England, to a black Trinidadian mother and a white British father.
-He attended William Ellis School in Gospel Oak, Northwest London.
+Ben-Adir was born in Kentish Town, London, England.
+His maternal grandparents were from Trinidad and Tobago.
+His paternal grandparents were born in England; his surname is Hebrew, meaning son of the strong or mighty.
+He attended Rhyl Street Primary School in Kentish Town, London.

+He attended secondary school at William Ellis School in Gospel Oak, Northwest London.
 He graduated from the Guildhall School of Music and Drama in 2011.
-He, alongside his mother and brother, converted to Judaism.

 Career

-In 2011, Ben-Adir performed in Gillian Slovo's critically acclaimed play The Riots at the Tricycle Theatre.
+In 2011, Ben-Adir performed in Gillian Slovo's play The Riots at the Tricycle Theatre.
 In 2012, he played Demetrius in A Midsummer Night's Dream at Regent's Park Open Air Theatre.

 In 2013, he played Borachio in Mark Rylance's production of Much Ado About Nothing at the Old Vic in London and also played in God's Property at the Soho Theatre.

 In 2014, Ben-Adir performed in the play We Are Proud to Present a Presentation About the Herero of Namibia, Formerly Known as Southwest Africa, From the German Sudwestafrika, Between the Years 1884–1915 at the Bush Theatre in London.
 The play received positive reviews.